 For a keyword to appearing in this list, it needs to be in your Keyword Tracker AND have lost the most search positions in the last 30 days.

 The Keyword Positions report gives you a quick overview of your current standing in the search results.
 The handy bar graphs give you a quick picture of where your posts rank.
 The default view shows the number of posts in the top 3 positions, 4-10 positions, and 10-50 positions, respectively.
-The report also displays the data for 4 concurrent weeks, so you can establish a trend.
+The report also displays the data for the last 5 consecutive weeks, so you can establish a trend.

 Below the Keyword Positions section in the Analytics Dashboard, you get to see the top 5 winning and losing posts from across your website.